 Our operating results depend in large part on differences between the income earned on our assets and our cost of borrowing.
 The cost of our borrowings generally is based on prevailing market interest rates.
 During a period of rising interest rates, our borrowing costs generally increase while the yields earned on our leveraged fixed-rate mortgage assets remain static, which could result in a decline in our net interest spread and net interest margin.
 During a period of declining interest rates, our borrowing costs generally decrease while the yields earned on our leveraged fixed-rate mortgage assets remain static, which could result in an increase in our net interest spread and net interest margin.
+The impact of rising or declining interest rates may be mitigated by certain hedging transactions that we have entered into or may enter into in the future.

-The following table estimates the hypothetical increases/(decreases) in net income (loss) for a twelve month period, assuming (1) an immediate increase or decrease in 30-day LIBOR as of June 30, 2020 and (2) no change in the outstanding principal balance of our loans held for investment portfolio and borrowings as of June 30, 2020 (\$ in millions):
+The following table estimates the hypothetical increases/(decreases) in net income for a twelve month period, assuming (1) an immediate increase or decrease in 30-day LIBOR as of March 31, 2021, (2) no change in the outstanding principal balance of our loans held for investment portfolio and borrowings as of March 31, 2021 and (3) no changes in the notional amount of the interest rate swap and interest rate cap agreements entered into as of March 31, 2021 (\$\frac{1}{2}\$ in millions):

-Change in 30-Day LIBOR Increase/(Decrease) in Net Income (Loss)
+Change in 30-Day LIBOR Increase/(Decrease) in Net Income

-Up 100 basis points \$(12.1)
+Up 100 basis points \$(1.9)

-Up 50 basis points \$(6.2)
+Up 50 basis points \$(2.2)

-LIBOR at 0 basis points \$1.9
+LIBOR at 0 basis points \$(0.4)